NamelessProj/OSU-map-selection/README.md

 For the context, one of my friends tell me for a project that it would be cool to have the same kind of selection than what OSU! has for his maps.
 So I create the thing based on a screenshot I took (see below).

+But even if I copied OSU!, I didn't copied everything perfectly, I did some adjustement for myself.

 ![OSU!
 Lazer map selection screenshot](search_example.png)

 ## Issues